(Updated May 2015.)

 Most likely, your students are taking classes because

 If it’s (1), we need to ask ourselves what students can get from a classroom that they can’t easily get somewhere else.
 Motivation, structure, and a chance to practise speaking and listening strike me as the most obvious.
-These deserve a high place in your list of priorities.
+These deserve a high place in our list of priorities.

-If it’s (2), you can show them how to learn languages by themselves.
-This is the greatest gift you can give them, and one that will likely outlast the friendships they make at school.
+If it’s (2), we can show them how to learn languages by themselves.
+This is the greatest gift we can give them, and one that will likely outlast the friendships they make at school.
 It involves knowing how to optimise their learning, how to create a practice regimen, how to deal with motivation problems, and how to find stuff in English that isn’t mind-numbingly boring or too difficult.

 Most if not all teacher training focuses solely on addressing (1).
 But it fails miserably with (2), and this is a problem that is set to become more glaring as the information age progresses.
 A person with a smartphone and laptop who wants to learn a language now has no barriers in front of them.
 The problem is that they don’t know what they need, or how to find it.
 That’s where you come in.